ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 ## [From _The Albion, A Journal of News, Politics and Literature (1822-1876)_](https://iiif.archivelab.org/iiif/sim_albion-a-journal-of-news-politics-and-literature_1875-11-20_53_47?page=5)

 #### 1875-11-20 &middot; New York

 <table style="width: 100%;"><tr><td style="width: 50%">

+erning
+those unexplored regions.
+After the read-
+ing of his narrative, listened to with intense
+interest, warm and sympathetic applause
+came from all parts of the hall.

+AMERICAN INVENTIONS ABROAD.

 The great American inventions, which
 have been adopted all over the world, are